chvlyl/MSSQ/README.md

                                   estimate.phi=TRUE)
 ```

 Before using MSSQ, you need to prepare your data into the following format (I parsed the MetaPhlAn output, i.e the read counts per marker, to get such table).
+Rows are samples, columns are markers.
 <p align="center">
   <img src="images/table.png" width="500"/>
 </p>